ericwjr/fws/index.md

 ---
 layout: default
 dark: true
+story: >-
-story: Our approach represents next-generation hands-on learning.
-Our         practices, strategies, and programs are built upon a foundation of identified              best practices designed
+  Our approach represents next-generation hands-on learning.
+Our
+  practices, strategies, and programs are built upon a foundation of identified              best practices designed
+science_show: >-
-science_show: What better way to excite your young scholars than with a Science show...includes engaging Science demonstrations, experiments, and good music
+  What better way to excite your young scholars than with a Science show...includes engaging Science demonstrations, experiments, and good music
+teacher_workshops: >-
-teacher_workshops: Train your staff on the funweirdscience way of engaging your scholars with STEM concepts and learning tools
+  Train your staff on the funweirdscience way of engaging your scholars with STEM concepts and learning tools
+after_school: >-
-after_school: Supplement your scholar's learning with after school STEM workshops and activities
+  Supplement your scholar's learning with after school STEM workshops and activities
+science_parties: >-
-science_parties: It's possible to have a blast while learning Science....let your next party be a Funweirdscience party
+  It's possible to have a blast while learning Science....let your next party be a Funweirdscience party
+published: true
 ---

 <style>